 The information in the following tables has been provided to the Issuer from reports provided by or to the U.S. Department of Education and has not been verified by the Issuer, GLHEGC or the initial purchasers.
 No representation is made by the Issuer, GLHEGC or the initial purchasers as to the accuracy or completeness of this information.
-Prospective investors may consult the U.S. Department of Education Data Books and Web sites http://www.fp.ed.gov/pubs.html for further information concerning GLHEGC or any other guaranty agency.
+Prospective investors may consult the U.S. Department of Education Data Books and Web sites for further information concerning GLHEGC or any other guaranty agency.

 Guaranty Volume.
-GLHEGC's guaranty volume for each of the last five available federal fiscal years, including Stafford, Unsubsidized Stafford, SLS, PLUS, Graduate PLUS and Consolidation loan volume, was as follows:
+GLHEGC's guaranty volume for each of the last five available federal fiscal years for which information is available, including Stafford, Unsubsidized Stafford, SLS, PLUS, Graduate PLUS and Consolidation loan volume, was as follows: